Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 4. Click the `Click to Select Files or Drag/Drop` option right below the `Enter a Name` box, and select the `viptela-vmanage-20.15.20genericx86-64.ova` OVA file, if you have it available.
 Otherwise you may have to download this file from the ESXi host client itself, or procure it from the associated personnel that has access to this file.
 	   1. To check if this file is in your ESXi host client, navigate to the `Storage` menu using the far left sidebar on your ESXi GUI.
 	   2. In the `Storage` Menu, there exists a table denoting the drives that are available for your ESXi host client.
 Above this table is a bar that should have the `Datastore browser` button.
 Click this button.
 	   3. This will bring up another File system-esque menu.
 Look through your storage options/ask associated personnel for the location where `.ova` files are stored within the ESXi host client, if any.
-For the COSMIAC-RAPID Lab Environment, this location was in the `ExtraStore` storage partition, in the `OVAs` directory.
+For the COSMIAC-RAPID Lab Environment, this location was in the `ExtraStore` storage partition, in the `OVAs` directory.![[Open_Datastore-browser.png]]![[OVA_Location.png]]
 	   4. Once the file has been located/you have found the associated personnel who has access to this file, download the file onto your local machine.
    **NOTE**: This is the file that you can utilize to spin up as many vManage control plane devices as your Cisco account is allotted.

 5. Choose one of the standard storage options for your new Virtual Machine, and an associated datastore.
 This should be a partition that can host the virtual machine, and should be listed in a table on this window.
 Choose whichever datastore you like, unless otherwise specified by procedures.
 The datastore used by the COSMIAC-RAPID Lab Environment to host all VMs was `datastore1`.
 Do not worry about memory persistence, as these images have ways to enforce persistent memory despite being under Standard storage.
-Then, click the `Next` button.
+Then, click the `Next` button. ![[Select_Storage.png]]

  6. Select two (2) Network Mappings.
 You can remove a redundant one or add another if necessary for your setup later.
 For the vBond in the COSMIAC-RAPID Lab environment, `VM Network` was `VM Network`, and `VM Network1` was removed before the launch of vBond.
 More Network mappings can be made later as necessary.
     **NOTE**: If you do not know how many Network Adapters/interfaces you need refer to related diagrams/documentation for how many Network Adapters should exist in the respective control plane device.
 For the COSMIAC-RAPID Lab Environment, there were **two** (2) total network adapters for each edge device.

 7. Choose `Thick` as the Disk provisioning
-8. It is your choice to power on automatically or not.
-If planning to add/remove a Network Mapping, I suggest making sure this box is ***unchecked***.
-After 6-9 have been completed, click the `Next` button.
+8. Uncheck `Power on automatically`.
+After 6-9 have been completed, click the `Next` button. ![[Choose_Controller_Adapters.png]]
 9. Review the final page, and click `Finish` at the bottom VM Provisioning should be complete.
 #### vSmart